2017-2018 CALL FOR PROPOSALS

 Above all, we seek to direct support toward those departments and programs that demonstrate that they are thinking about the goals of their curriculum or about the relationship between their department and another in a comprehensive way.
 Departmental grants are not intended simply to add activities (e.g., group projects, travel) to existing courses with no other revision.

 We recognize the significant effort involved in developing or revising multiple courses within a department or interdisciplinary program.
-Colleagues from the Instructional and Curricular Design Services team are available to help with proposal development, project implementation, and evaluation.
+Colleagues from the Center for Teaching and Learning team are available to help with proposal development, project implementation, and evaluation.
 Support can take many forms, from curricular consultation to staff help in implementing new teaching methods.
 A project webpage includes a summary of the resources available to departments and programs.

 Individual departments may request support of at least $10,000 and up to $30,000 in 2017.
 Beginning this year, we are offering the possibility of collaborative grants for 2 or more departments that wish to work together on curricular concerns; the funding range for collaborative proposals is $10,000 to $30,000 per department.
 We anticipate issuing additional calls for proposals in 2018 and 2019.
 Funding may be used for the following expenses: